m-cat/taurus/README.md

 ## About

 A WIP roguelike game being developed in Rust.
-It's my first Rust project and I'm still learning how to write idiomatic Rust code - if you see anything that can be improved, please submit an issue.
+If you see anything that can be improved, please submit an issue.

 ### Current State

 Taurus is not yet playable.

+### Todo

+* Get a playable demo working.

 ## Disclaimer